Permanency for Aboriginal and Torres Strait Islander children

 Permanency planning occurs for all children in care and focuses on the child’s core need for stability and continuity of their relationships.
 This can be achieved through family reunification or through an alternative permanent care arrangement such as long-term out-of-home care placement or adoption.
 The first preference for permanency is for the child to be cared for by their family.

-When working towards achieving permanency outcomes for Aboriginal and Torres Strait Islander children the department applies the five elements of the Aboriginal and Torres Strait Islander Child Placement Principles to ensure Active Efforts are purposeful, thorough, active and timely.
+When working towards achieving permanency outcomes for Aboriginal and Torres Strait Islander children the department will recognise Aboriginal or Torres Strait Islander people’s right to self-determination, the long-term effect a decision will have on a child’s identity and connection with family and community and will apply the five elements of the Aboriginal and Torres Strait Islander Child Placement Principles to ensure Active Efforts are purposeful, thorough, active and timely.

 Reunification is highly desirable for children and families if safe.
 The department critically considers the issues that prompted the placement and whether these concerns have been satisfactorily addressed and enough safety has been achieved through the parents’ actions and a safety and support network around the child.